 Believe it or not, summer is right around the corner, which means it’s time to start thinking about how you’re going to stay cool when the temps rise.
-If your old cooling system isn’t cutting it anymore or you’re simply looking for ways to save money on your electric bill, there are plenty of great options available.
+If your old cooling system isn’t cutting it anymore or you’re simply looking for ways to save money on your electric bill, there are plenty of great options available in air conditioning rebates.

 If you’re looking to upgrade your forced-air system, replacing your heating system will ultimately benefit your cooling system, since they work together.
 If you’re looking to upgrade other HVAC systems, you can often forgo replacing your furnace and instead use electric air handlers.